Caleb Williams' 4 TD passes propel No. 9 USC past Cal, 41-35 - WHIZ News

 Travis Dye also rushed for 98 yards and a touchdown in USC’s 15th victory in 17 meetings with Cal (3-6, 1-5).
 Tight end Lake McRee caught a TD pass with 5:34 to play while the Trojans held off the Bears’ late rally.

+“We know we’ve just got to get back to work in practice,” USC cornerback Mekhi Blackmon said.
+“We’ll figure it out.”

-USC is off to its first 8-1 start since 2008, and the Trojans kept themselves in the race for the College Football Playoff by improving to 5-0 at the Coliseum under new coach Lincoln Riley to begin a month in which they won’t travel farther than Pasadena to finish the regular season.
+USC is off to its first 8-1 start since 2008, and the Trojans kept themselves in the race for the College Football Playoff by improving to 5-0 at the Coliseum under Riley to begin a month in which they won’t travel farther than Pasadena to finish the regular season.
+Riley knows the Trojans are far from a juggernaut, but they’re also a resourceful group with a record to prove it.

+“In my experience with these things, you get to the end, and nobody remembers how,” said Riley, who took Oklahoma to three College Football Playoffs.
+“You either found a way to win them or you didn’t, and the reality is this team is 8-1 with everything in front of us.”

 Jack Plummer passed for 406 yards and threw TD passes to Monroe Young, Marvin Anderson and Jeremiah Hunter for Cal, which has lost five straight and six of seven despite a stirring second-half rally.

+“We know SC is a great team with phenomenal talent, great speed,” Cal coach Justin Wilcox said.
+“But we have expectations to play better football.
+I love the competitiveness.
+Our guys never quit … but at the end of the day, it’s about winning.”

 Jaydn Ott rushed for his second touchdown with 2:31 to play, and the 2-point conversion trimmed USC’s lead to 41-35.
-But Williams and USC’s powerhouse offense barely stayed in front, with Williams rushing 15 yards for a decisive first down on a third-down keeper with 2:11 left, draining Cal’s final timeout.
+But Williams and USC’s powerhouse offense barely stayed in front.

-Ott, the Bears’ star freshman running back, scored on their opening drive, while Dye scored a touchdown in the eighth consecutive game of his first season at USC to put the Trojans ahead for good early in the second quarter.
+Star freshman Ott scored on Cal’s opening drive, while Dye scored a touchdown in the eighth consecutive game to put the Trojans ahead for good early in the second quarter.
 Ott and Dye are both products of Norco High School in Riverside County.

-Jackson had no catches in USC’s first six games before seizing a bigger role.
-He scored on a 7-yard catch right before halftime and added a 59-yard catch-and-run TD on a screen pass early in the third quarter.
+Jackson, a promising midseason addition to the Trojans’ receiver rotation, scored on a 7-yard catch right before halftime and added a 59-yard catch-and-run TD on a screen pass early in the third quarter.

+“Where we really played poorly was the end of the (first) half, start of the third (quarter),” Wilcox said.
+“Two weeks in a row, just bad football.”

 Jackson’s second TD put the Trojans up 27-7, but Cal finally got rolling with Monroe’s TD catch midway through the third quarter.
 Anderson caught a 47-yard TD pass when USC blew its coverage and left him wide open with 12:56 to play, and Cal recovered an onside kick before Hunter made a 3-yard TD catch.